PostHog/posthog.com/contents/blog/early-stage-analytics.md

 ### 2. Build a key metrics dashboard

-A key metrics dashboard is useful for validating users are actually using the product.
+A key metrics dashboard is useful for validating that users are actually using the product.
 This keeps metrics like signups, pageviews, and key feature usage all in one place for the team.

 ![Dashboard](../images/blog/early-stage-analytics/dashboard.png)

 For early-stage startups, it is probably too early to start optimizing your conversion funnel or set up a [dashboard like AARRR](/blog/aarrr-pirate-funnel).
 This is because it encourages premature optimization that will likely change, or worse, hide bigger problems (like no one wanting your product).
 A key metrics dashboard strikes the balance between being useful and overanalyzing.

-PostHog has a template for a product analytics dashboard, and our insights make it easy to customize one that works best for you.
+PostHog's snippet or JavaScript library autocaptures the metrics you want, like pageviews, button clicks, and inputs.
+We then offer a template for a product analytics dashboard, and our insights make it easy to customize it to work for you.
+With PostHog, none of these tasks require a lot of work, and you can get back to building.

 ### 3. Gather feedback and talk to users